echekay/Bootstrap-Portfolio-Redo/README.md

 # Bootstrap-Portfolio-Redo
-Redo of previous week's HW using Bootstrap to create responsive web layouts
+Redo of previous week's HW using Bootstrap to create responsive web layouts.